 The Advocacy Institute and the National Down Syndrome Congress have prepared the following analyses* and comments of several draft state ESSA consolidated plans.
 Analyses may be reprinted in whole or part with attribution.

-STATES THAT SUBMITTED PLANS TO USED ON APRIL 3, 2017 (submitted plans available here) (FAQ on initial letters to states available here)
+STATES THAT SUBMITTED PLANS TO USED ON APRIL 3, 2017 (all submitted plans available here) (FAQ on initial letters to states available here)

 Delaware 1st Draft :: Final Draft (See plan status)